DevJessParker/reading-notes/thecoderscomputer.md

 pwd | Print Working Directory
 ls | List
 cd | Change Directory
+mkdir | Make New Directory
+touch | Make New File
+git | Software that enables you to track changes
+VCS | Version Control Software

 **Note: If you type cd but do not follow it with an argument, it will give you a shortcut back to the home directory.**